deltachat/deltachat-pages/fr/help.md

 Here is how Delta Chat apps perform Push Notification delivery:

-- A Delta Chat app obtains a "device token" locally and stores it on the [chatmail](https://delta.chat/chatmail) server.
+- A Delta Chat app obtains a "device token" locally, encrypts it and stores it on the [chatmail](https://delta.chat/chatmail) server.

-- When a [chatmail](https://delta.chat/chatmail) server receives an e-mail for a Delta Chat user it forwards the "device token" to the central Delta Chat notification proxy.
+- When a [chatmail](https://delta.chat/chatmail) server receives an e-mail for a Delta Chat user it forwards the encrypted device token to the central Delta Chat notification proxy.

-- The central Delta Chat notification proxy forwards the "device token" to the respective Push service (Apple, Google, etc.), without ever knowing the IP or e-mail address of Delta Chat users.
+- The central Delta Chat notification proxy decrypts the device token and forwards it to the respective Push service (Apple, Google, etc.), without ever knowing the IP or e-mail address of Delta Chat users.

 - The central Push Service (Apple, Google, etc.)